d630/bds/README.md

 The double linked list gets an controlling associative array variable with the keys lname[type], lname[nodes] and lname[id.]
 Any node of the list will also get its own associative array variable with the following keys: `lname_$((lname[id] + 1))=([prev]= [next]= [data]=)`.
 Further, any list has an second index array variable lname_idx, which indexes all nodes in the right order.

 Of course, lname_idx isn't necessary.
 But iterating over the list is still slower.
-This "implemantation" is a good example, how slow things are getting done in Bash in general.
+This "implementation" is a good example, how slow things are getting done in Bash in general.

 ```
 set         lname [element ...]